 - Sandwich.
 Same as burgers, a sandwich stuffed with these spicy poppers tastes fabulous.

 - Casserole.
 Slice and sprinkle over a casserole.
 Breakfast or dinner casserole turns out great with this add-on.

 Measuring spoons and cups.
 To achieve the same good results every time we make.

 Airtight containers.
 This is essential when storing the leftovers, or prepping ingredients.

 Baking sheet.
-A good quality baking sheet that holds the heat evenly works not only here, but great for all the recipes.
+A good quality baking sheet that holds the heat evenly works here and is excellent for all the recipes.

 Melon corer.
-Spoon does a good job of removing the jalapeno seeds.
+The spoon does an excellent job of removing the jalapeno seeds.
 But these are wonderful.